-Under the terms of the Trust Deed, the Trustee is entitled to be paid or reimbursed out of Trust assets for all expenses and liabilities which it may incur in connection with the Trust or in performing its obligations.
-Trustee Fees Services paid and payable by the Trust are set out in Note 13(g).
-Embedded in the Trustee Services Fee is the Trust's share of remuneration paid/payable to Directors for services rendered to the Board and Committees of the Board as set out in the following tables:
+Under the terms of the Trust Deed, the Trustee is entitled to be reimbursed out of Trust assets for all expenses and liabilities it incurs in connection with the Trust or in performing its obligations.
+This reimbursement is otherwise referred to as a Trustee Services Fee and the amount paid and payable by the Trust is set out in Note 13(g).
+Embedded in the Trustee Services Fee is the Trust's share of remuneration paid/payable to Directors for services rendered to the Board and Committees of the Board as set out in the tables below.